Polychrome: 21st century

 In the 2000s, the art of designing art toys was taking off.
 Multiple monochrome or polychrome vinyl figurines were produced during this period, and are still produced during the 2020s.
 A few artists who designed vinyl toys include Joe Ledbetter, Takashi Murakami, Flying Förtress, and CoonOne1.

 During the 2010s and the early 2020s, a new interest for Postmodern architecture and design appeared.
 One of the causes were memorial exhibitions that presented the style, the most comprehensive and influential one being held at the Victoria & Albert Museum in London in 2011, called Postmodernism: Style and Subversion 1970–1990.
 The Salone del Mobile in Milan since 2014 showcased revivals, reinterpretations, and new postmodern-influenced designs.
-Because of this, multiple funky polychrome buildings were erected, like the House for Essex, Wrabness, Essex, the UK, by FAT and Grayson Perry, 2014 or the Miami Museum Garage, Miami, USA, by WORKac, 2018.
+Because of this, multiple funky polychrome buildings were erected, like the House for Essex, Wrabness, Essex, the UK, by FAT and Grayson Perry, 2014 or the Miami Museum Garage, Miami, US, by WORKac, 2018.

 Besides revivals of Postmodernism, another key design movement of the early 2020s is Maximalism.
 Since its philosophy can be summarized as "more is more", contrasting with the minimalist motto "less is more", it is characterized by a wide use of intense colours and patterns.